Results 9 - 16 of 51 results

 Price HK$ 38,000

-Featuring 750 cocktails, with marvellous art-deco colour illustrations and decorations throughout by Gilbert Rumbold, in original art-deco illustrated covers, using a shiny gold foil transfer which is usually encountered in a poor state.
+A mint and thus reassuringly rare example of the Mixologist’s Bible.
+Featuring 750 cocktails, with marvellous art-deco colour illustrations and decorations throughout by Gilbert Rumbold, in original art-deco illustrated covers, using a shiny gold foil transfer which on this copy is bright and sharp and untouched.
+Suitably house in a custom clamshell case of black morocco leather, spine lettered in gilt and interior lined with velvet.

-Harry Craddock (1876–1963) was an Englishman who became one of the most famous bartenders of the 1920s and 1930s.
-Born in Stroud, Gloucestershire, Craddock moved to the United States in 1897, where he worked at Cleveland's Hollenden Hotel and New York's Knickerbocker Hotel and Hoffman House, becoming a United States citizen.
-He left America during Prohibition and sailed to Liverpool with his wife and daughter before joining the American Bar at the Savoy Hotel, London, in 1920.
+Harry Craddock left the United States during Prohibition and came to the Savoy in 1920.
 He became the star of the American Bar and is credited with inventing the White Lady and popularised classics such as the Dry Martini.

 More details